ParallelFS-Development/ParallelFS-757-200/README.md

 - The aircraft has not been released.

 When will it be released?
-- Our goal for release is late 2021, but this is a rough estimate and could change at any time.
+- Our goal for release is early 2022, but this is a rough estimate and could change at any time.

 How much will it cost?
 - This is a freeware project.